With a family of 6 and living in a rural area, I often buy basic grocery staples bulk or stock up for at least a few weeks at a time.

 Baking Yeast, Baking Soda and Baking Powder

-I usually buy active dry yeast (for my homemade breads and cinnamon rolls) in bulk from the health food store for the best value.
+I usually buy active dry yeast in bulk from the health food store for the best value.

 Store it in a glass mason jar in the freezer and it will last around a year to 18 months.